VMC Billing & Collection Policy

 We recognize the significant financial burden medical expenses create for patients with limited or no healthcare coverage.
 We will offer uninsured patients a similar discount to the discount taken by our contracted insurance carriers.

 Uninsured patients will be offered prompt pay discount options for their remaining balance.
-Insured patients who do not have 100% insurance coverage will be offered prompt pay discount options for the remaining balance after insurance payment.
-(Please refer to Uninsured & Prompt Pay Discount policy.)
+(Please refer to Uninsured & Prompt Pay Discount policy)

 Patients or responsible parties who make a payment via check / credit / debit card that is returned for insufficient funds will have an additional NSF fee applied to the account.
 Currently Valley Medical Center charges a $35.00 Returned Check Fee for any checks or credit / debit card transactions returned for non-sufficient funding.

-- First notice informing the guarantors they have 30 days to respond before credit reporting.
-Credit reporting occurs 150 days after the first post discharge billing.
+- Credit reporting occurs 180 days after the first post discharge billing.

 - Lawsuits for past due balance may not be filed prior to 240 days after the first post discharge billing.